ouchitaikoproject/OuchiTaikoProject/README.md

 3. Connect colored signal wire from pin to TRS Jack TIP terminal
 4. Connect black wire from ground rail to TRS Jack SLEEVE terminal

+That's it for the core sensor board circuitry!

 ---

-### **I2C Control Board Circuit Mounting and Power**
+### ***I2C Control Board Circuit Mounting and Power***

 ### **<u>A8.
 Mount the MCP23017 GPIO Expander on a blank board</u>**

-Mount the MCP23017 GPIO Expander on a blank board that is large enough to also house the OLED display and navigation buttons (buttons added later in this guide).
+Mount the MCP23017 GPIO Expander on a blank board that is large enough to also house the OLED display and 14 navigation buttons (buttons added later in this guide).
 In the below photo, the MCP23017 is mounted on the rear of the board.

-This board will house the display and buttons for the navigation.
-Plan enough space accordingly.

-Connect the wiring harness that came with with the MCP23017 board, and clip wires number 5 and 6 off.
-You will only be using the first 4 wires on this harness (red, black, blue, and yellow).
+While at this step, connect the wiring harness that came with with the MCP23017 board, and clip wires number 5 and 6 off, you don't need them.
+You will only be using the first 4 wires on this harness (red (VCC), black (GND), blue (SDA), and yellow (SCL).

 <div align="center">
 <img src="images/Pictures/10000000000009AE00000C346364AD26.jpg" width="350px" style="display: block; margin: 0 auto;">